 This facility also has Bioimaging machines such as widefield microscopes (Olympus IX-81 and BX-63), confocal microscopes (Olympus FV1000, Nikon A1R, Nikon A1Rsi and Yokogawa CSU-X1 with EM-CCD camera), multiphoton microscopes (Olympus FV1000-MP, FV1200-MPs, Leica TCS-SP8 MPs) and other advanced custom-made laser microscopes with special aims (Digital Scanned Lightsheet Microscope: DSLM and Infrared Laser-Evoked Gene Operator microscope: IR-LEGO) for users in NIBB and collaborative guest researchers.
-We began Collaborative Research Programs using these machines in 2010.
-In addition, transmission electron microscope service for plant biology has started from 2014.
+We began two new types of Collaborative Research Program.
+One is a new category of the NIBB Collaborative Research for Integrative Bioimaging using machines and bioimage processing/analysis techniques, and the other is the Advanced Bioimaging Support Program (ABiS) of the Grant-in-aid for Scientific Research on Innovative Areas.

 The DSLM was developed by Dr. Ernst Stelzer's group at the European Molecular Biology Laboratory (EMBL).
 This microscope can realize high-speed z-axis scanning in deeper tissue by illuminating a specimen from the side with a light sheet (more information is given in Dr. Nonaka's section: Lab. for Spatiotemporal Regulations).
-Dr. Shigenori Nonaka conducted and supported 8 projects of the Collaborative Research Program for the Use of the DSLM.
+Dr. Shigenori Nonaka conducted and supported about 10 projects as Collaborative Research Programs for Integrative Bioimaging.
 The IR-LEGO was developed by Drs.
 Shunsuke Yuba and Yasuhiro Kamei at the National Institute of Advanced Industrial Science and Technology (AIST).
-This microscope can induce a target gene of interest by heating a single target cell in vivo with a high efficiency irradiating infrared laser (Kamei et al. Nat.
-Methods, 2009).
+This microscope can induce a target gene of interest by heating a single target cell in vivo with a high efficiency irradiating infrared laser.
 Details are described in the next section.
-The IR-LEGO was also used for 10 Individual Collaborative Research projects, including applications for animals and plants.
+The IR-LEGO was also used for about 10 Collaborative Research projects, including applications for animals and plants.